-The Company has established a formal and transparent procedure for formulating policies on the remuneration of Directors, senior management of the Group.
-Details of the remuneration of each of the Directors for the year ended 31 December 2019 are set out in note 8 to the consolidated financial statements.
+The Company has established a formal and transparent procedure for formulating policies on the remuneration of the Directors and senior management of the Group.
+Details of the remuneration of each of the Directors for the year ended 31 December 2020 are set out in note 8 to the consolidated financial statements.

 The biographies of the senior management are disclosed in the section headed "Biographical Details of Directors and Senior Management" in this annual report.
-The remuneration of the senior management by band for the year ended 31 December 2019 is as follows:
+The remuneration of the senior management by band for the year ended 31 December 2020 is as follows: